TheNickOfMax/ebis_obrazovanie/README.md

 # Ebis Obrazovanie
 A custom frontend for https://dnevnik.egov66.ru written in Rust.
 I had to make it because their website is shit.
-I'm currently trying to find a way to integrate with their dumb Gosusugi bearer auth.
+Mostly finished, I have all the features I need, if you want you can make it into something actually useful.

 ## Contributing
-Just go nuts, also would appreciate any documentation whatsoever.
+Just go nuts, will appreciate any contribution whatsoever.
+No one cares anyway.